Duodopa (Levodopa And Carbidopa)

 How to Take Duodopa

-Duodopa is delivered as a gel directly into your stomach through a special pump and tube system that is surgically placed by your doctor.
+Duodopa is delivered directly into the stomach through a pump and tube, which is surgically inserted.

 Dosage Instructions